hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To show his pupils his fine attic taste.
 >
-> He'd be offended, should he hear you say,
+> Heed be offended, should he hear you say,
 >
 > He is not the greatest dustman of the day.
 >